21 May Your IVF Timeline

 Yes, you’ll use fertility medications to promote the release of more than one egg for fertilization, but we’ll schedule those fertility medications with respect to your natural cycle.
 If your schedule is unpredictable, hormone balances are irregular, you are prone to developing cysts, and/or your ideal conception would take place differently from your own schedule, we’ll use birth control pills to time your period.

-The first day of the period you have before you want to conceive is Day 1 of your IVF cycle.
+The first day of the period you have before you want to conceive is Day 1 of your IVF timeline.
 You’ll be given an injectable fertility medication (usually Lupron) which is administered daily, probably around the Week 2 although exact timing varies from patient to patient.

 Step Two – Ovarian follicle stimulation

 At around the two week point, when hormones and ovaries are in sync, we’ll tailor a fertility medication cocktail to your infertility diagnosis.
 This round of fertility meds stimulates multiple follicles, in the hopes we’ll retrieve multiple eggs.
-Medications include of one or more of the following:

 Injectable fertility meds pack a powerful punch, and often initiate a range of side effects, sort of like a big bout of PMS.
 Your doctor will go over all of these with you beforehand (and provide printed material as well), letting you know which ones are normal and which ones should trigger a call to our office to check in.
-Our doctors are on call during this time so you’ll be able to reach someone anytime of the day or night.
-During this phase, your Lupron dosage will be reduced.

 This “stimulating cocktail” injection phase lasts about 8 to 12-days, and you are closely monitored via estrogen testing and ultrasound to see when the eggs are ready.
 When the follicles are deemed “ready” you’ll be given an injection of human chorionic gonadotropin (HCG) – which triggers the eggs’ release.